Everybody who has a love for water absolutely needs some form of transportation on the water.

 - Real boat seat (on metal-frame boats)

 Many inflatable pontoon boats include features built specifically with fisherman in mind, like rod holders and other accessories to make fishing easier.
-These features vary greatly among the different manufacturers.
+These features vary greatly among different manufacturers.
 It won’t come as a surprise that the more expensive the boat, the more features it will have.

 Pontoon boats maneuver well, since the tubes slice through the water with ease.
 The pilot uses oars or an outboard motor to propel the craft.